Written by Nathan Munt – Independent Financial Planner

 1. Failing to make a financial plan

 Most people would prefer to spend more time planning their next holiday than they would their personal finances.
-They only consider vague goals and are unsure as to whether they are on track to achieve them.
+They only consider vague goals and are unsure as to whether they’re on track to achieve them.
 Financial planning is a rewarding exercise which can provide clarity and a real sense of direction.
-Without a financial plan, it is hard to know where you are going or how you are going to get there.
+Without a financial plan, it’s hard to know where you are going or how you are going to get there.

 2. Not communicating